garrettngarcia/functional-factorio/README.md

 The station also registers itself on the information network (right terminal green) via a constant combinator with its product as the signal.

 One of the great things about Functional Factorio is that we don't care what the throughput of a given station is, so no more calculating exact ratios.
 Though you should be aware that your production of a given product is limited by its slowest station.
 For example, if you have a 4 GC station and a 1 GC station, they will each receive half of the total order, and we will need to wait for the slow station to finish either way to fulfill the order.
 It's actually faster in this situation to just remove the slower station.

 The station should always manufacture everything the ingredients allow and send them on down the line, whether by logistics network, train, or conveyer.

 It should be noted that the SCU's memory cells will integer overflow if you order enough.
 They can be reset by pulsing "R=1" on the information network.

+Here is a screenshot of a 2 ingredient station:
+![2 ingredient station screenshot][2-screenshot]]

+Here is the wire diagram for its SCU
+![2 ingredient station wire diagram][2-wire]]

+To program the SCU, put the product in the left constant combinator, the recipe in the right constant combinator, and modify the other combinators accordingly.
+You will need to add three more arithmetic combinators per ingredient wired in parallel with the two signal isolators and per-supplier orderer.
+The blueprint book in this repository has examples of 2 and 3 ingredient SCU's.

 **Station Floor**